 - About Us

 From the streets of Mumbai to the trails of the Himalayas, and the high rises of London to the ancient Khmer ruins of Cambodia, Rachael has taken part in races and run over the trails and urban spaces of incredible places around the world.

-In addition to my coaching, I'm a recognised expert in running, fitness and well being, and has written regularly for Runner's World, Women's Running, Fit and Well, Marie Claire an dmore.
-You can read my features here.
+In addition to her coaching career, Rachael is a recognised expert in running, fitness and well being, and has written regularly for Runner's World, Women's Running, Fit and Well, Marie Claire an dmore.
+You can read her features here.

-I have provided running coaching workshops and presentations for the Brighton Half Marathon and Marathon, and regularly provide a podcast on all things women and training.
+She's also provided running workshops and presented for event partners, including the Brighton Half Marathon and Marathon, and regularly publishes a podcast showcasing the stories behind women of sport and adventure.

 - Biomechanics & Running Gait Reassessment